 Locations in Spitalfields, Seven Dials, Guildhall, Air Street, Borough and Knightsbridge

 This rustic, French-leaning Battersea restaurant from the same stable as Terroirs in Charing Cross and Brawn in Hackney has a strong wine list based around natural and biodynamic options.
+Providing your bottle of choice reflects this philosophy — no Jacob's Creek, thank you very much — you can bring your own for £10 corkage.
 Any day of the week you can bring whatever you want and pay just £10 corkage.
-A bottle of Jacob’s Creek might cause a few raised eyebrows, though.

 23 Battersea Rise, SW11 1HG